Dear National Review Reader,

 We’d love to offer our NRPLUS community a 100% ad-free experience, and maybe someday we will.
 But we’re pretty sure our promise of up to 90% fewer ads is a very welcome benefit.

-That’s right, NRPLUS members need not negotiate advertising between the words they came to National Review to read in the first place.
-A beautiful thing.
+Simply, NRPLUS members need not negotiate advertising between the words they came to National Review to read in the first place.

 Join the Conversation – You Will Be Heard!